 Additionally, UAE banks do offer multi-currency accounts with most major currencies available.
 However, these aren’t always available and you’ll want to confirm if the bank offers your desired currencies before opening.

 You’ll also want to calculate fees for international transfers in certain currencies.
-For example, if you plan on converting AED to USD to invest in ETFs in Ireland via your European broker, you may be charged significantly higher fees if you choose the wrong UAE bank.
+For example, if you plan on converting AED to USD to invest in ETFs in Ireland via your European broker, you could face higher fees if you choose the wrong UAE bank.

 Bottom line: With the right information, knowing which banks are most open to accepting non-residents, and what their account opening quirks are, non-residents can open bank accounts in the UAE without too much hassle.

-Unfortunately, most people still need to visit the UAE in person to open a bank account.
-This requirement is mandated by UAE’s central bank, which makes the UAE one of a handful of countries where an in-person visit for bank account opening is almost always required.
-For private banking, exceptions can be made, depending on the bank and banker.
+Unfortunately, opening a bank account online in the UAE isn’t common.
+Most people still need to visit the UAE in person to open a bank account.
+This requirement is from the UAE’s central bank, which makes the UAE one of a handful of countries where an in-person visit for bank account opening is almost always necessary.
+For private banking, online bank account opening exceptions can be made, depending on the bank and banker.

-However, there are certain situations where some groups can open an account in the UAE without visiting a bank.
+However, there are certain situations where some groups can open an account online in the UAE without visiting a bank.
 But such opportunities are rare and require the applicant to meet specific parameters.
-We share these options (and what the requirements are) with our premium members, GlobalBanks Insiders.
+We share these options (and what the online bank account opening requirements are) with our premium members, GlobalBanks Insiders.

 To get immediate access to GlobalBanks Insider, just follow the link at the end of the article.